 DGIF needs to ensure it has an adequate land management budget to properly maintain its land acquisitions.
 DGIF has spent more than \$30 million on land purchases since 2016.
 If DGIF does not allocate adequate resources to maintain and manage this land and make it accessible and useable for the public, the value of these investments is reduced.
 DGIF's most expensive individual land purchase was \$9.3 million for the Ware Creek WMA in 2016 (2,653 acres).
-Currently, however, there is only one staff person to manage this land, and he also has responsibility for two other WMAs.
-The limited staff may mean that this expensive land acquisition may not be adequately managed and maintained over time.
+The one staff person that manages this land is also responsible for two other WMAs.
+These staff limitations may mean that this expensive land acquisition may not be adequately managed and maintained over time.